prisma/prisma1/docs/04-Reference/02-Graphcool-CLI/02-Commands.md

 ### `graphcool logs`

-Print the logs of the serverless functions that are setup in the current service.
+Print the logs of the [functions](!alias-aiw4aimie9) that are setup in the current service.

 #### Usage